babybuddy/babybuddy/docs/CONFIGURATION.md

 *Default: False*

 Whether to force 24-hour time format for locales that do not ordinarily use it (e.g. `en`).
-Support for this feature must implemented on a per-locale basis.
+Support for this feature must be implemented on a per-locale basis.
 See format files under [`babybuddy/formats`](/babybuddy/formats) for supported locales.

-Note: This value for this setting is interpreted as a boolean from a string using Python's built-in [`strtobool`](https://docs.python.org/3/distutils/apiref.html#distutils.util.strtobool) tool.
-Only certain strings are supported (e.g. "True" for `True` and "False" for `False`), other unrecognized strings will cause a `ValueError` and prevent Baby Buddy from loading.
+Note: Baby Buddy interprets this value as a boolean from a string using Python's built-in [`strtobool`](https://docs.python.org/3/distutils/apiref.html#distutils.util.strtobool) tool.
+Only certain strings will work (e.g., "True" for `True` and "False" for `False`), other unrecognized strings will cause a `ValueError` and prevent Baby Buddy from loading.